US Capitol rioter who said he believed he was following Trump's orders found guilty on all charges - KESQ

 Dustin Thompson, a 38-year-old exterminator from Ohio, faced six charges — obstructing an official proceeding, theft of government property, illegally entering the Capitol, illegally protesting in the Capitol, and two counts of disorderly conduct in the Capitol.

-After the verdict, federal Judge Reggie Walton blasted former President Donald Trump’s conduct related to January 6 and sent Thompson to jail immediately while he awaits sentencing.
+After the verdict, federal Judge Reggie Walton blasted former President Donald Trump’s conduct.

 “The insurgency, and it was in effect that, is very troubling,” Walton said.
 “I think our democracy is in trouble because unfortunately we have charlatans, like the former President, in my view, who don’t care about democracy and only care about power.”